 5. It Gives You a Chance to Breathe

 Even though celebrating your engagement with everyone you know the minute it happens can be fun, it can also be overwhelming.
 On vacation, "You get this time where you're not bombarded with people wanting to see you or wanting to go out for drinks or something like that, you have time to be by yourselves," says Watson.
 According to Masini, couples who are used to constantly being around friends and family may be anxious to be with their loved ones to share the news and excitement over the engagement.
 "But there's something really nice about focusing on the two of you for this special moment," she says.
-And don't worry — people will be dying to take you to drinks and check out your ring the minute you get home.
+And don't worry—people will be dying to take you to drinks and check out your ring the minute you get home.

-6. It May Be Difficult to Share the News the Way You Want to
+6. It May Be Difficult to Share the News the Way You Want To

 When you're in the midst of a surprise engagement, remembering to charge your phone isn't exactly at the top of your mind.
 "Right after it happened my phone was at a whopping 10% battery life, so I called my best friend and my parents, then threw up an Instagram picture to let the rest of the world know," says Aparicio.
 "In hindsight, I really should have taken the time to let more people know individually, but in the heat of the moment when you have one bar of service, no battery life, and you're on a faraway island, it's hard to think clearly."

-7. It Helps if It Happens at the Beginning of the Trip
+7. It Helps If It Happens at the Beginning of the Trip

-Molly Parlin, who's husband proposed at the very beginning (as in, during the first hour) of a wine-tasting trip in the Fingerlakes, wouldn't have wanted it any other way, even though there arguably would have been some more romantic moments to come.
+Molly Parlin, whose husband proposed at the very beginning (as in, during the first hour) of a wine-tasting trip in the Fingerlakes, wouldn't have wanted it any other way, even though there arguably would have been some more romantic moments to come.
 "Toting around a diamond ring for the last few weeks was the most stressful thing he had ever experienced and handing that responsibility over to me brought him serious relief," says Parlin.
 "And he thought that by doing it at the beginning, every moment of the trip after that would be more memorable and special.
 He was right!"

-8. Because It Lets You Live in "The Bubble" for Days on End
+8. Because It Lets You Live in "the Bubble" for Days on End

 Engagements (even long ones) aren't ever really that long, and being away allows you to keep it about the two of you for as long as possible.
 "Had we been in the city, the first thing we would have done was call all of our friends and go out until five in the morning and not kept it a secret," says Shea.
 "I think that night, we just called family and really close friends, and then I called people that I wanted to know but I didn't feel like being on the phone the entire evening.
 It gave us a chance to let it soak in without being immediately bombarded."